Frequently Asked Questions

 ) provides contextual logging for each request.
 In development (npm run dev

 ), logs are prettified.
-In production, the default JSON format is suitable for log aggregation systems.
+In production, the default JSON format suits log aggregation systems.5.
+Security Considerations

 API Key Security: Never commit your